Revisiting the implications of CPT and unitarity for baryogenesis and leptogenesis

 The consequence of unitarity as expressed in Eq.~\eqref{eqn:unitary_T} and \eqref{eqn:unitary_T2}, along with CPT invariance ensures that

 Therefore, the probability of a system in a state $i$ transitioning to all possible final states $f$ is identical to the probability of the system in the CP conjugate state \anti{i} transitioning to all possible final states $\anti{f}$.
-This is an important consequence of CPT conservation and unitarity and it tells us, among other things, that the total decay width of a particle and its CP conjugate (anti-particle) are necessarily identical.
+This is an important consequence of CPT conservation and unitarity and it tells us, among other things, that the \textit{total} decay width of a particle and its CP conjugate (anti-particle) are necessarily identical.

-\paragraph*{CP violating amplitudes and unitarity.} We now pose the question: what constraint does unitarity impose on CP-violating amplitudes?
-If the interaction that generates the transition amplitude $T_{fi}$ is CP non-conserving, then the difference between the probabilities of the CP conjugate processes $ i \rightarrow f $ and $ \anti{i} \rightarrow \anti{f} $, or equivalently between $ i \rightarrow f $ and $ f \rightarrow i $ is finite and non-zero.
-Indeed, using eq.~\eqref{eqn:unitary_T-1} in the form
+\paragraph*{CP violating amplitudes and unitarity.} As opposed to constraints on sums over all final states, as considered above, we now pose the question: what constraint does unitarity impose on individual CP-violating amplitudes?
+If the particular interaction that generates the transition amplitude $T_{fi}$ is CP non-conserving, then the difference between the probabilities of the CP conjugate processes $ i \rightarrow f $ and $ \anti{i} \rightarrow \anti{f} $, or equivalently between $ i \rightarrow f $ and $ f \rightarrow i $ is finite and non-zero.
+Indeed, using Eq.~\eqref{eqn:unitary_T-1} in the form

 it is straightforward to obtain an expression for the difference in the probabilities for the CP conjugate interactions